Are you being paid what you’re worth?

 There seems to be a fairly universal theme here.

-People will pay full price without question for tangible, solid things like groceries and car repair; but when your product or service includes a cost for that intangible, ever-elusive quality – time – people think it isn’t worth paying for.
+People will pay full price without question for tangible, solid things like groceries and car repair; but when your product or service includes a cost for the intangible and ever-elusive qualities of time and experience – people think it isn’t worth paying for.

 Because, of course, that is really what you’re paying for when you pay for art – the cost of the time that it took the artist to make it.

 The irony here is unmistakable.
 Time is the only asset we can never produce more of, and thus it should be the most valuable thing on the planet…yet it’s one of the only things that many people will balk at paying for.